hanyul9808/Latent-Mamba-DQN/README.md

 ---

-### 2. Smoothed Reward and TD Loss — LunarLander-v3
+### 3.2 LunarLander-v3 Environment

-The following graphs present the smoothed total reward and TD Loss convergence for the LunarLander-v3 environment:
+The following graphs visualize the convergence behavior of Latent Mamba-DQN in the LunarLander-v3 environment.
+All results are averaged over 5 independent training runs, where each run was executed under a different random seed setting to ensure reliable evaluation.

-- **Top**: Smoothed Total Reward trajectory
+- **Top:** Smoothed Total Reward trajectory
-- **Bottom**: Smoothed TD Loss convergence
+- **Bottom:** Smoothed TD Loss trajectory

-Mamba-DQN achieves rapid reward increase, reaching stable convergence around 200 reward, while maintaining lower TD Loss than baseline models throughout training.

 ![LunarLander-v3 Reward Curve](assets/lunarlender_reward_Figure.png "Smoothed reward convergence for LunarLander-v3")

 ![LunarLander-v3 TD Loss Curve](assets/lunarlender_loss_Figure.png "Smoothed TD Loss convergence for LunarLander-v3")

+*All reported results are averaged over 5 independent seeds with a smoothing coefficient of 0.9 applied to reward and loss curves.*

 ---

-*All results are averaged over 5 independent seeds with a smoothing coefficient of 0.9 applied to reward and loss curves.*
+## 4. Acknowledgements

+We would like to thank the developers of the following open-source environments, which were essential for the experimental validation of Latent Mamba-DQN:

+- [HighwayEnv](https://github.com/Farama-Foundation/HighwayEnv): A high-speed autonomous driving simulation environment for dynamic control tasks.
+- [LunarLander-v3](https://gymnasium.farama.org/environments/box2d/lunar_lander/): A classic control environment for sparse-reward landing tasks.

+Their contributions to the research community made this work possible.

+---

+## 5. Contribution and License

+This repository is released under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/), permitting unrestricted use, modification, and distribution with proper citation.

+We encourage researchers and developers to freely modify, extend, or adapt this code to support further advancements in reinforcement learning and temporal sequence modeling.

+---